sapondanaisriwan/AdashimaaTube/README.md

 - Options to Enabled/Disabled Dark Navigation Bars.
 - Options to remove all text from buttons except the Like/Dislike buttons.
 - Options to hide the buttons for Share, Download, Clip, and Thanks.
+- Options to remove the playlist background and chips.
+- Options to Align the search results to the center.

 ## Screenshots